SergeiShtepa/linux/Documentation/block/blksnap.rst

 parameter limits the minimum size of the chunk, while ``chunk_maximum_count`` defines the maximum allowed number of chunks.
 The size of the chunk is determined depending on the size of the block device at the time of taking the snapshot.
 The size of the chunk must be a power of two.
+The module parameter ``chunk_maximum_shift`` allows to limit the maximum chunk size.
+If the chunk size reaches the allowable limit, the number of chunks will exceed the ``chunk_maximum_count`` parameter.

 One chunk is described by the ``struct chunk`` structure.
 An array of structures is created for each block device.
 The structure contains all the necessary information to copy the chunks data from the original block device to the difference storage.
 This information allows to describe the snapshot image.
 A semaphore is located in the structure, which allows synchronization of threads accessing the chunk.

 The block level has a feature.
 If a read I/O unit was sent, and a write I/O unit was sent after it, then a write can be performed first, and only then